 – Wikipedia, citing American Mixed-Race: The Culture of Microdiversity by Naomi Zack, 1995

-I don’t think we recognize that the black “person of color” experience is not the Indian-American “person of color” experience, which is not the Chinese-American “person of color” experience, which is not the Arab-American “person of color” experience.
-The difference between blacks and Indian-Americans or Chinese-Americans or Arab-Americans or Middle Eastern-Americans is that we all come from different cultures.
+I don’t think we recognize that the Black “person of color” experience is not the Indian-American “person of color” experience, which is not the Chinese-American “person of color” experience, which is not the Arab-American “person of color” experience.
+The difference between Black Americans and Indian-Americans or Chinese-Americans or Arab-Americans or Middle Eastern-Americans is that we all come from different cultures.
 The difference between us is not because of skin color, but persists mostly because of culture, and our lack of understanding of the different cultures present in the world.
 For me in particular, this comes in the form of people not recognizing that I am just as American as the next white person, regardless of how I was look, or whether I was born to immigrant parents.

 When we use the umbrella term, “people of color,” that is just us trying to avoid recognizing the individual challenges of each group based on cultural stereotypes and common misconceptions.
 The fact simply is that each minority group experiences different “people of color” challenges, and a large part of the problem is our refusal to recognize that these experiences are indeed different.
 It’s not fair to group them all under one, homogeneous, general term.
 They’re just not equatable.

 The term “people of color” generalizes the non-white, non-European experience, and applies it to every “minority” community in America.
-Do I have to fight against police brutality or for an education, like many of my African-American or black peers?
+Do I have to fight against police brutality or for an education, like many of my African-American or Black peers?
 No, I don’t.
 But every day I have to prove that I can speak English.
 I have to prove I don’t smell like curry.
 I have to prove that I love my english and history classes perhaps more than I’ll ever love math.
 And to assume that those two experiences can be grouped together under the same umbrella term is wrong.
 It’s not just “politically incorrect.”
 It devalues the challenges and defaces the identity of each non-white ethnicity.
 And ultimately, “people of color” adds, essentially, nothing to the fight for the recognition of diversity, except, perhaps, the notion that the world is half-white and half-everybody-else.

 DISCLAIMER: I support people of all ethnicities, identities, and so-called “minorities.”
 As an Indian-American myself, I completely understand what it’s like to be stereotyped and/or have incorrect facts presented about you or your identity group.
 Please let me know if anything I have written is offensive to you and/or politically incorrect, whether in content or phrasing, and I will be more than happy to correct it.